raycast/extensions/extensions/dash-off/README.md

 8. Copy and paste the shown Client ID into the Preferences of this extension

 Now you should be able to send emails from Gmail with Raycast.

----

-Dash Off use and transfer to any other app of information received from [Google APIs will adhere to Google API Services User Data Policy](https://developers.google.com/terms/api-services-user-data-policy#additional_requirements_for_specific_api_scopes), including the Limited Use requirements.